 Kylie Minogue announces extra dates on her 2025 world tour

-Kylie Minogue has added extra dates to her Tension Tour following a huge demand for tickets.
+Kylie Minogue has announced extra dates to her Tension Tour following a huge demand for tickets.

-The pop icon will play more shows in her native Australia after tickets were snapped up during the presale.
+The pop icon will play more shows in the UK after tickets were snapped up for the originally announced dates.

-She is now headlining a third night in both Melbourne and Sydney on 22 February and 3 March.
+She is now headlining a fourth night at London’s O2 Arena on 3 June as well as an extra night in Birmingham on 5 June and Glasgow on 6 June.

-While a second date has been added at Brisbane’s Entertainment Centre on 27 February, with tickets going on sale soon.

-Fans can get their hands on tickets for all dates in the general sale on 2 October via Ticketek.
+Fans can get their hands on the newly added UK shows from 10am on 4 October via Ticketmaster.

 This article contains affiliate links, PinkNews may earn revenue if you click through and purchase products through the links.